ahmedriaz12/December-AI-App-Builder/README.md

 I would love for this repo to become the go-to place for people who want to run their own AI-powered development environment.
 I've been working on this project for a while now and I'm really excited to share it with you.

-## Why run December locally?
+## Why run December-AI-App-Builder locally?

 Building applications shouldn't require expensive subscriptions or sacrificing your privacy.
-December gives you the power of platforms like Loveable, Replit, and Bolt without the downsides:
+December-AI-App-Builder gives you the power of platforms like Loveable, Replit, and Bolt without the downsides:

 - **Full Control & Privacy** - Your code, ideas, and projects never leave your machine.
 No cloud storage, no data mining, no vendor lock-in
 - **Your API Keys, Your Costs** - Use your own OpenAI API key and pay only for what you use.
 No monthly subscriptions or usage limits imposed by third parties
 - **Complete Feature Access** - No paywalls, premium tiers, or artificial limitations.
 Every feature is available from day one

 Most cloud-based AI development platforms charge $20-100+ per month while limiting your usage and storing your intellectual property on their servers.
-With December, a $5 OpenAI API credit can generate dozens of complete applications, and you keep full ownership of everything you create.
+With December-AI-App-Builder, a $5 OpenAI API credit can generate dozens of complete applications, and you keep full ownership of everything you create.

 The local-first approach means you can work offline, modify the platform itself, and never worry about service outages or policy changes affecting your projects.
 Your development environment evolves with your needs, not a company's business model.

-December proves that you don't need to choose between powerful AI assistance and maintaining control over your work.
+December-AI-App-Builder proves that you don't need to choose between powerful AI assistance and maintaining control over your work.
 Run it locally, use your own API keys, and build without boundaries.

 ## Contact